When your Parents Are German… Recognize these?

 Everything is Ironed

-Everything. … and that crease in my jeans was embarrassing.
+And I mean EVERYTHING… and that crease in my jeans was embarrassing.
 Germans iron (my Mom even has an industrial strength iron… and she loves to use it).
 Not just on Tablecloths and shirts.
 Dish Towels, Sheets, Handkerchiefs and blue Jeans …I remember watching my aunt iron undershirts.
-I still don’t like to iron… but I have a horrible fear of wrinkled shirts..
+I still don’t LIKE to iron… but I have a horrible fear of wrinkled shirts, so I iron (but never undershirts!).

 You might be Called a Nazi

-My parents had an accent, I went to German School… so I got called a Nazi on the school playground.
+My parents had an accent.
+(50 years later, they still do).
+In our home, and sometimes outside the home, we spoke German.
+I got called a Nazi on the school playground.
 To me, Nazis were the bad guys in movies, (or the stupid ones in Hogan’s Heros) I had no idea why I was given that label.
 Turns out, I wasn’t alone.
 Thanks to Hollywood, most kids in my German school had the same problem.
 Now the movies have new bad guys….
 I can empathize with those kids.
 It’s lousy to be labeled.

 You are Always Prepared for Emergencies